 Storefront for Art and Architecture newsprint featuring texts by curator Guillermo Ruiz de Teresa and Department of Cultural Affairs Assistant Commissioner Kendal Henry

-Over the course of a year, five large-scale installations—one per borough—will rotate through NYC Parks.
-These installations are designed for deep listening and respite, in a city where public space is increasingly privatized.
-One sign per community district will be installed and affixed to lampposts across the city, prompting passersby to pause and engage.
-As the project grows and iterates across the city, new entires will be integrated in real time.
+Five large-scale, site-responsive installations--one per borough--are currently rotating through NYC Parks.
+The installations are designed as spaces for listening and respite in a city where public space is increasingly privatized.
+Each installation anchors a broader network of street-level signs distributed across the borough.
+One sign is installed in every community district, affixed to lampposts or drive rails, prompting passersby to pause and engage.
+As the project iterates and travels, new log entries are integrated in real time.

-Public Address is being realized in partnership with the nonprofit Commonpoint, so that participants in their construction job training program can be hired to install and deinstall the work as it moves across the city.
-The installations are activated transdisciplinary public programming focused on housing justice, migrant rights, the criminalization of homelessness, and community-driven systems such as mutual aid networks, tenants’ unions, and community land trusts.
+This project is realized in partnership with Commonpoint, where participants in their construction job training program are hired to install and deinstall the installations as they move between boroughs.
+Public Address is activated by transdisciplinary public programming focused on housing justice, migrant rights, the criminalization of homelessness, and community-driven systems such as mutual aid networks, tenants’ unions, and community land trusts.

 ︎︎︎ Storefront for Art and Architecture newsprint featuring texts by curator Guillermo Ruiz de Teresa and Department of Cultural Affairs Assistant Commissioner Kendal Henry